 The Young Ones Analysis

-In this first stanza of the poem, which you can read in full here, Jennings describes the young slipping on to the bus.
-From the very first line, she tries creates a picture of youth the way she describes them when she says: these are the youths of today who have their hair piled up high.
+In this first stanza of ‘The Young Ones’, which you can read in full here, Jennings describes the young slipping on to the bus.
+From the very first line, she tries to create a picture of youth the way she describes them when she says: these are the youths of today who have their hair piled up high.
 Every month you can find them in new styles.
 They are still the unread faces, with no marks of maturity and no bitterness of experiences shown on their faces.
 They are as fresh as the flowers.

 They are the unread pages of that book which is yet to be read and understood.
 They are not more than fifteen or so in age.
 At this stage, you cannot expect from them more than what is in and what is out.
 They are fully fashion-freaks.
 Sitting in the bus, I look at them and try to read their unread faces, but at the same time do not want them to look at me.